tigron/skeleton-application-web/README.md

 #### detect_language

 Detect the language for the application.
+This is done in 3 steps:
+  1) Is a language requested via $_GET['language']
+  2) Is a language stored in $_SESSION['language']
-By default, a language is negotiated between $_SERVER['HTTP_ACCEPT_LANGUAGE'] and all available languages.
+  3) Negotiate a language between $_SERVER['HTTP_ACCEPT_LANGUAGE'] and all available languages.

-If a language is returned, it will be stored in the session so this will only be triggered the first request.
+The returned language will be stored in session.

 	public function detect_language(): \Skeleton\I18n\LanguageInterface